chrisclark/blog/content/candyland.md

 is determined as soon as the cards are shuffled.

-This makes it reduce to a game that is about as fun as flipping a coin, but significantly more fun to hack together in Python one afternoon and explore.
-Let's do it!
+This makes it reduce to a game that is about as fun as flipping a coin, but significantly _more_ fun to hack together in Python and explore!

 We'll do a rules refresher in a sec, but first, some simple classes representing the board, a player, and a "move" object, which doesn't